Edward Burr Van Vleck: Japanese art collector

 E. B. Van Vleck is also important art collector, particularly in the medium of Japanese woodblock prints (principally Ukiyo-e), known as Van Vleck Collection.
 He began collecting around 1909, but became a serious collector in the late 1920s, when he acquired approximately 4,000 prints that had been owned by Frank Lloyd Wright.
 His collection, one of the largest in the world outside the Library of Congress, features more than 2,000 prints by Utagawa Hiroshige as well as many prints by Hokusai, and fine examples of shin hanga (new prints) made well into the 20th century.
 His collection now resides at the Chazen Museum of Art in Madison, Wisconsin.

+Death

+Van Vleck died at his home in Madison on June 2, 1943, and was buried at Forest Hill Cemetery.